In shadow of coronavirus, Muslims face a Ramadan like never before

 But with shuttered mosques, coronavirus curfews and bans on mass prayers from Senegal to Southeast Asia, some 1.8 billion Muslims are facing a Ramadan like never before.

-Across the Muslim world the pandemic has generated new levels of anxiety ahead of the holy fasting month, which begins on around Thursday.
+Across the Muslim world the pandemic has generated new levels of anxiety before Ramadan begins on or around Thursday.

 In Algiers, Yamine Hermache, 67, usually receives relatives and neighbours at her home for tea and cold drinks during the month that Muslims fast from dusk till dawn.
 But this year she fears it will be different.